-The Collaborative meets quarterly and includes working groups focusing on reductions in: buildings (residential & commercial), transportation, the landfill, and our energy supply.
-There is also a working group dedicated to education and outreach in the Eagle Valley.
+The Collaborative meets quarterly and includes working groups focusing on emission reductions from: buildings (residential & commercial), transportation, waste and the landfill, and our energy supply.
+There are also working groups dedicated to water conservation, carbon sequestration, and education and outreach in the Eagle Valley.

 Using 2014 as a baseline, our community has two paths forward: one is to continue emitting at the same rate.
 The other is to begin taking actions, by sector, to reduce by 25% by 2025.
 The difference creates a pie-shaped triangle [see graphic below].
 Divide that area into further slices and now we have a road-map that will guide us to our goal.

 Each slice of the pie is a different aspect of our Eagle Valley emissions: Buildings, Waste, Transportation & Energy Supply.
 Each sector has goals that are custom built for our community (i.e. 25% reduction in building energy use by 2025).
 Add each of the sector goals together and combined they will meet our community-wide Climate Action Plan goals.

 Latest Climate Action Collaborative Posts

 - Trends that Benefit the EnvironmentWalking Mountains Sustainability recently launched a campaign titled “Trends with Benefits: Making Remote Work.”
 You may be reading this (if you’re familiar with Walking Mountains) wondering, why does Walking Mountains care about working remotely?
 Well, that answer is simple.
 While working from home comes with numerous benefits for work-life balance,...
 Read more